lin-mengwei/lin-mengwei.github.io/notes/assets/Draft.md

 ### 3.1 Motivation and Background

 Unparallel to the literature of financial investment where returns and risks are both well explored, in the field of human capital investment, the estimation of returns to education, training and health has always been at the center of the stage, leaving risks unproportionately little explored.
+The Chinese context would be interesting to look at, as it involves a traditional risk-averse preference in the labor market, as well as a rapid change in the economic fields after the Reform and Opening Up over four decades ago.
 Seeking to lower risks in the labour market through education has been the pursuit of many Chinese families for decades.
 In the first half of the 20th century, China experienced the trauma of the Japanese Invasion and the following civil war; turbulence and unrest together compose the theme of the time, and a sense of insecurity and anxiety about life and future was engraved into the collective memory.
 Generations afterwards - probably up until the Reform and Opening Up - thus bear the obsession for "stable" jobs and pass the preference onto following generations through the mechanism of expectation.
 Today, "Study well, find a stable job, and get married." is still commonly heard in Chinese families.
 It is believed that by studying well, one can promisingly end up with secure jobs  (the "Iron Rice Bowls") in the labor market.

 ### 3.2 Objectives and Expected Contribution